Here are some steps you can take to make sure that you aren’t victimized by credit card fraud when using your card in person at a retailer.

 3. Look for security cameras.
 PCI data security standards require merchants who process credit cards in person to have security cameras trained on card processing areas, notes Miller.
 Unfortunately, many don’t, which means the retailer, restaurant or other merchant is more likely to be subject to internal credit card fraud by employees.
 If employees know that security cameras are monitoring them, they are less likely to try to commit fraud.

 4. Beware of tip fraud.
 When you add a servicer tip onto your credit or debit card charge, you risk tip fraud, a scam whereby a service employee alters the tip amount when entering the final bill at the cash register or point-of-sale system.
 Most consumers, even those who actually go over their credit card or debit card charges with a fine tooth comb, won’t notice an extra 75 cents or dollar tip.
 You can avoid this scam by leaving a tip in cash.

 5. Check for skimming at ATM and PIN entry terminals.
 If an ATM or PIN entry device looks odd or different, don’t use it.
 Skimmers frequently attach devices to ATMs or PIN entry devices — especially those that aren’t monitored by merchants — to steal card data encoded on magnetic stripes.

-See related: Merchants struggle to comply with security standards, Identity theft sample letters, 10 ways students can protect against identity theft, When a family member steals your identity, Sorry, but your identity’s only worth chump change, Largest credit card scam uncovers retailer culpability, ID theft again tops FTC fraud complaint list
+See related: Identity theft sample letters, 10 ways students can protect against identity theft, When a family member steals your identity, Sorry, but your identity’s only worth chump change, Largest credit card scam uncovers retailer culpability, ID theft again tops FTC fraud complaint list